jdiejim/BYOB/docs/endpoints/get_industry.md

 ***

 ## Return format
-An array with the following keys and values:
+Status code 200, along with a JSON array with the following keys and values:

 - **id** — id of the industry.
 - **industry** — name of the industry